eshwen/phd-thesis/README.md

 Note that the configuration of this CI is fairly specific to the implementation of my thesis, and not all features may work if the repository is private.
 These are:

 - Adding commands to the config file to install `garamondx`, and to generate glossaries
-- Creating the draft pdf, which requires passing the `draft` option specifically to the `memoir` class.
-Different document classes may require a different implementation to create a draft version
 - Adding a GitHub token in the `deploy` stage of the config file.
 This is done to authenticate the upload of files when a new tag is made
   - The variable `GITHUB_CI_TOKEN` is a secure variable specific to me (Eshwen), so must be generated individually for a user to make use of the feature.
 More information is linked about [deployment](https://docs.travis-ci.com/user/deployment) and [GitHub tokens](https://github.com/settings/tokens)
 - The package `texliveonfly` is used to install the packages required for compiling the document.
 But it doesn't always seem to install the dependencies.
 So I've had to add some packages to [texlive/texlive_packages](./texlive/texlive_packages) through trial-and-error by checking the logs from failed builds.
 Using new packages in the document therefore carries this small risk of failing the pipeline.
 This can be easily debugged, however